A Framework for Symmetric Self-Intersecting Surfaces: Acknowledgements

 This work was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - SFB/TRR 280.
 Project-ID: 417002380.
-The authors thank Prof.~Alice C. Niemeyer for her valuable comments and Lukas Schnelle for support in generation of images.
+The authors thank Prof.~Alice C. Niemeyer for her valuable comments on earlier versions of this work.
+The authors also thank Lukas Schnelle for support in generation of images.